Tustin Brain Injury Lawyers

 Millions of people sustain a head injury in the United States each year.
 Many of these injuries are the direct result of negligence on the part of other individuals or entities such as car drivers, property owners or governmental agencies.
+Falls are one of the leading causes of TBI.
 Victims of traumatic brain injuries can pursue financial compensation for their considerable losses with the help of a skilled Tustin brain injury lawyer.

 Brain injury rates are higher for men than women in all age groups.
 Tragically, male children aged 0 to 4 years have the highest rates of TBI-related trips to the hospital.
 The CDC estimates that 473,947 children aged 0 to 14 years visit the emergency room for a TBI each year.
 Other age groups that are most commonly injured or killed by brain injuries are adolescents aged 15 to 19 and seniors (65 years or older).

 An estimated 350,000 Californians are living with a traumatic brain injury.
 Over 100,000 victims of TBI visit California emergency rooms each year and 25 percent of those victims never return to work.
 In the year 2006, 19,415 California residents were hospitalized with a non-fatal TBI.
 Of those TBI incidents, 43 percent were caused by falls, 22 percent occurred as a result of motor vehicle accidents and 17 percent were caused by assaults or other acts of violence.
 The peak ages for brain injuries in California are infancy, early 20s and over 80.